We live in uncertain times. Take Control. Set up Inheritance and Self-Custody Backup. Download the Vault12 Guard app today.

 Should I add additional Security?

 As part of the exchange and wallet setup, you will be asked to set up an additional layer of security called Two-Factor Authentication (sometimes abbreviated as "2FA").
 Two common apps for this that are more secure than SMS messages are Authy and Google Authenticator.
-Be sure to read our related article: "11 Things You Need to Setup a Safe Crypto Environment."
+Be sure to read our related article: "11 Things You Need for a Safer Crypto Environment."

 Are there other ways to get crypto into my wallet?